daem0nc0re/SharpWnfSuite/README.md

                 00000060 | 2E 00 65 00 78 00 65 00-00 00                   | ..e.x.e. ..
 ```

-After executed, if you start Slack application, should see following result:
+Then, if you start Slack application, should see following result:

 ```
 [>] Received data from server.